Chart Color Schemes

 Hampton Park - East shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area faces educational challenges, with university qualification rates at 18.8%, significantly below the Greater Melbourne average of 37.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 13.3%, followed by postgraduate qualifications (4.2%) and graduate diplomas (1.3%).
+Bachelor degrees are the most common at 13.3%, followed by postgraduate qualifications (4.2%) and graduate diplomas (1.3%).
 Trade and technical skills are prominent, with 34.4% of residents aged 15+ holding vocational credentials – advanced diplomas (12.0%) and certificates (22.4%).

 Frequently Asked Questions - Education